 But roasted chickpeas are my top addiction.
 I am NOT kidding.
 Dan and I ate all these roasted chickpeas in one go after taking pictures (and we doubled the recipe!!).

-I am here to share all my secrets to actually make crispy chickpeas that will last you for days.
+I am here to share all my secrets to actually making crispy chickpeas with a delicious crunch that will last for days.

 I have to be honest, I tried many roasted chickpeas recipes out there, but most get mushy after less than 24 hours.
-Yes, you can’t expect roasted chickpeas to stay crisp for like a week, but with my method, you can store them at room temperature for a good 3 days, and they’ll still be crisp.
+Yes, you can’t expect roasted chickpeas to stay crisp for like a week, but by following this easy recipe, you can store them at room temperature for a good 3 days, and they’ll still be crisp.

 The secret to making crispy, crunchy, roasted chickpeas?